Hacks, Myths & FAQs

 How to use meal planning to help you make healthier food choices

-Making healthy food choices is made easier by taking the time to plan your meals and if possible, doing some preparation and cooking to make healthy eating easier.
+Planning meals can make healthy eating easier.
 Not everyone has the time, and money to prepare a whole week’s worth of food ahead of time.
-The good news is that meal planning and preparation doesn’t have to mean bulk cooking all of your meals.
-We have included ideas for different ways to meal plan and prep, to help make it easier (and faster) to eat healthy while save you money and time:
+The good news is that meal planning and preparation doesn’t have to mean bulk cooking all your meals.
+We’ve included different ideas to plan and prep meals, to help make it easier (and faster) to eat healthy and save money and time:

 Plan it out